Noncooperative Coordination via a Trading-based Auction: Trading auction for consensus

 \item \textbf{Matrix update:} When an agent $ i $ selects a particular option $ j $, the matrices are updated as follows:

 \begin{itemize} \item The algorithm updates the payment matrix $\payList$ by incrementing the entry $\payList_{ij}$ by $ nd $, where $ n $ is the total number of agents and $ d $ is the trading unit.
-This reflects that agent $ i $ pays $ n $ units of the secondary asset for selecting option $ j $:
+This reflects that agent $ i $ \fixx{accumulates a payment obligation of} $ n $ units of the secondary asset for selecting option $ j $:

 \item The algorithm updates the offer matrix $\offerList$ by incrementing the $ j $-th column by $ d $.
-This ensures that all agents receive an additional unit of the secondary asset in their offers for option $ j $:
+This ensures that all agents \fixx{accumulate an additional offered unit} of the secondary asset in their offers for option $ j $:

 \end{itemize}

 \item \textbf{Cycle detection and trading unit reduction:} The trading unit $d$ is reduced by the decrement factor $\decFactor$ when a cycle is detected.
 A cycle is identified by checking whether the same pair of profit matrix $\profitList$ and active agent at a specific step has occurred in any previous steps.
 Tracking $\profitList$ is equivalent to tracking $(\offerList - \payList)$, since $b_i$ and $C_{ij}$ are constants based on \cref{eq:profUpdate}.
 Agents can independently detect cycles by monitoring changes in the publicly observable matrices $\offerList$ and $\payList$. \fix{Because the playing agent index is part of each recorded state, a cycle cannot be detected until every agent has taken at least one turn.
 This ensures that termination is only possible after a full cyclic pass of agent updates.} When a cycle is detected, the trading unit is updated as $d_{r+1} \gets \decFactor d_r$, where $d_r$ denotes the trading unit after $r$ cycle detections, with the initial trading unit defined as $d_0$.
 Additionally, the current record of profit matrices is cleared to restart the cycle detection process.